 This is the biggest reason why people fail the CAE exam.
 In fact, all of the other reasons below are all connected to this main idea.
 A lot of people go into the exam without having a strategy or technique for how to complete each part of the exam.
 Strategy is very important with these exams....do not underestimate it's importance.

-Join our CAE Exam Practice online course with native English teacher for £90 or buy the course alone for $10.
+Join one of our our CAE online courses with native English teachers.
 We know that the strategies taught in these courses work.
 However, you could also try to make your own strategies for tackling each part of the exam.
 If you do create your own strategy make sure you test it a lot before doing the exam.
 Make sure the strategy you use does not take you so long that you cannot complete the task in an appropriate amount of time.
 The more you practise a task using a technique, the quicker you will become.
 Whatever strategy you use, I advise you to seek advice from the 'Before The Exam' steps outlined in our CAE preparation online page.
 This coursebook also has some good tips for how to complete the exam tasks.

 I also offer FREE techniques and tips, which you can read for the following exam sections:

 This is another main reason why people fail the exam.
 They do not complete all of the tasks, or they get stuck for too long on one exercise.